 One way to start building credit and support your mortgage application is by getting a credit card.
 Responsible credit card management can help build your credit score to support your application for a mortgage.
 Another potential option is becoming an authorized user on someone else’s account.

 Credit history and credit score are major components in taking out a mortgage in the U.S. If you’re new to the U.S. and looking to buy a home, some mortgage lenders may accept candidates with little to no credit.
-If you’re looking for a way to start building credit in the U.S., applying for a credit card is one option to consider with ease.
+If you’re looking for a way to start building credit in the U.S., applying for a credit card is one option to consider.